A 23-day transpacific journey

 Different cruises, different preparations

-Different cruises require different preparations of course.
-A Caribbean cruise for us, because the port is almost in our backyard, is effortless pack a few clothes, obtain safe dog care, find a ride, and go.
+Of course, different cruises require different preparations.
+For us, a Caribbean cruise is effortless because the port is almost in our backyard.
+We pack a few clothes, obtain safe dog care, find a ride, and go.
 Also, these cruises are typically between four and seven days.

 Cruising is different now, but still the same